The 10 Commandments

 The worldwide drive for human rights did not originate in 1975 with the Helsinki Agreements.
 It did not originate in 1948 with the adoption by the United Nations of the Universal Declaration of Human Rights or even in 1791 with the ratification of the USA's Bill of Rights.

-The concern for human rights first found expression in the basic national law of the Israelite nation.
+The concern for human rights was first expressed in the basic national law of the Israelite nation.
 It was revealed by God to Moses on Mount Sinai.
 In Exodus 20-23 God speaks clearly concerning the rights of individual persons.
 He gives Moses laws of justice and mercy, including punishing criminals and restitution for wrongdoing.
 Following the Ten Commandments section, there are laws regarding social responsibility, including the care of the poor and the education of the young.

 Interestingly enough, this whole section of basic laws for a nation is concerned almost entirely with what we call "domestic affairs."
 As to national security or foreign policy, the Lord tells Moses: "My angel will go ahead of you ...
 I will make all your enemies turn their backs and run."1